zetazee/python/README.md

 - help me review my notes and track my progress.
 - serve as a resource for others learning python for biological data analysis.

+it can be most beneficial to you if you are already familiar with python syntax. however, if you're not, it can still serve as a good introduction to the types of bioinformatics questions that can be addressed using python.

 the notes cover the following topics:

     ✅ text manipulation